dianamontero7/NextBite/README.md

 # Developers: Diana Montero & Joshua Moore

 # Description of AI Model
 Gemini 2.5 Flash, combined with embeddings and a Retrieval-Augmented Generation (RAG) system, allows NextBite to create smart, personalized recipes.
 The RAG system works like this: first, it finds recipes that are similar to your ingredients from the database using embeddings (which help the AI understand the meaning of the ingredients).
-Then, it feeds these similar recipes to Gemini, so the AI can generate a new, personalized recipe that makes sense with what you have and any dietary conditions.
+Then, it feeds these similar recipes to Gemini, so the AI can generate a new, personalized recipe that makes sense with what you have, your meal size, type, servings, dietary preferences, and any ingredients you want to avoid.

 # Installation Instructions - set up project locally